thezier/react-weather-app/README.md

 ![getLocation code snippet](readme-imgs/weather-get-data.svg)

 Then after styling up the application as desired, adding the ability to change from Celcius to Fahrenheit, or Kelvin.
-This was completed by using the switch statement along with a few convertion functions.
+This was completed by using the switch statement along with a few convertion functions to display the correct icons and temperature units.

 ![getLocation code snippet](readme-imgs/weather-switch.svg)